axpogroup/hiring-challenges/data-engineer/README.md

 May the following questions help you:

 * How would your favorite architecture look like?
+* What technologies and services would you use?
 * How would you deploy the required infrastructure?
 * How would you monitor your data pipelines?
 * How would you monitor and improve data quality?
 * How would you communicate with customers consuming the data?
-* What would you do ??
-MAX
 * ...

 ### Evaluation criteria